Tim and Marilyn Westergren

 Thank you once again for holding us up in prayer, we deeply appreciate it.
 May God bless you all.

-Updated: February 10, 2013
+Updated: February 08, 2014

 - Children's Names

-- Field Assignment
+- Home Assignment

 - Country of Service

-Is God calling you to full-time service?
-Do you want to participate in a short-term missions trip and experience missions work firsthand?
+Is God calling you to service?
 We’re here to help you connect your passion with God’s purpose.